 If you become concerned in any way about your child's education, it is important that you tell us about this.
 As a first step you should discuss concerns with your child's teacher.
 If you are still concerned you should make an appointment to see the head teacher.
 If, after discussions at school, you are still unhappy you will need to refer to the complaints procedure of Newcastle City Council.
 A copy of this is kept at school and is available on request.

 Discipline in school is based on the very clear premise that all children have the right to learn and play and all staff have the right to teach and work in a happy, safe environment without distraction or disruption.
-This, together with the principles of our school ethos and our school rules forms the basis of our comprehensive and anti-bullying policies.
+This, together with the principles of our school ethos and our school's Golden Promises, form the basis of our comprehensive behaviour and anti-bullying policies.
 These offer fairness, a balance of reward and consequence, support and intervention.
 As staff we aim to model and to teach good acceptable behaviour.
-Together with parents we form a partnership to support our children to do well.
+Together with parents, we form a partnership to support our children to succeed.

-Children begin by bringing a reading book home to share.
-As children progress through the school they will be given spellings to learn, as well as Literacy and Numeracy Homework.
-Topic related homework may also be given.
-It is hoped that parents will support the school and encourage the children to appreciate the value of homework and get involved in their work.
+In EYFS, children begin by bringing a reading book home to share.
+As children progress through the school, they will be given spellings to learn, as well as English and maths homework.
+Online learning platforms are used to facilitate homework.
+Topic-related homework may also be given.
+It is hoped that parents will support the school and encourage the children to appreciate the value of homework and engage in their work.

 In line with Local Authority policy, Wingrove Primary School is a no-smoking zone.
 This includes the school grounds as well as the school buildings.

-Wingrove is a member of the inner west cluster of schools which, traditionally, feed into Excelsior Academy.
-We maintain very good links with all our partner schools, and in recent years, children have transferred to Excelsior Academy, Sacred Heart, St. Cuthbert's, St. Mary's, Gosforth Junior High Academy, Kenton, Heaton Manor, Walbottle, Emmanuel College and the independent sector.
+Wingrove is a member of the West End Schools' Trust (WEST) which, traditionally, feeds into Excelsior Academy.
+We maintain very good links with all our partner schools, and in recent years, children have transferred to Excelsior Academy, Sacred Heart, St. Cuthbert's, St. Mary's, Gosforth Junior High Academy, Kenton, Jesmond Park Academy, Walbottle, Emmanuel College and the independent sector.